DOOMNOVA/Restaurant-RM-AI-Agent/README.md

 <h3 align="center">Conversational AI agent for Restaurant Reservation Management Process</h3>

   <p align="center">
-    This repo includes the source code for developing a Conversational AI agent which can help make reservations at a Restaurant Chain with 30 locations.
+    This repo includes the source code for developing a POC (Proof-of-Concept) Conversational AI agent which can help make reservations at a Restaurant Chain with 30 locations.
 The agent suggests the restaurants based on the type of cuisine and seating preference of the customer.
 The application uses Groq for Llama 3.1-8b and it uses a Streamlit for the chat UI.

   </p>
 </div>